RobotsMali-AI/an-be-kalan/README.md

 ## Dependencies

-Key dependencies are listed in `pubspec.yaml`:
+Key dependencies are listed in `pubspec.yaml`, those include but are note limited too:

 - **Firebase**:
     - `firebase_core`